top of page

 While some bio-remediation processes can take time, many methods can achieve significant results relatively quickly.
 For instance, phytoremediation, which uses plants to absorb contaminants, can show visible improvements within a growing season.

-Carbon Credit Opportunities
+Mining Credit Opportunities

-Understanding Carbon Credits
+Understanding Mining Credits

-How Bio-remediation Contributes to Carbon Credits
+How Bio-remediation Contributes to Mining Credits

 Bio-remediation can play a significant role in carbon credit generation through the following mechanisms: